 What if I have a model that has not been qualified at a NAN Show, can I still enter it at NAN 2026?

-Yes, in addition to the normal price for models with current NAN Cards, there is special pricing to enter models with expired NAN Cards, and to buy-in models with no NAN Card.
+Yes, in addition to the normal price for models with current NAN Cards, there is special pricing to enter models with expired NAN Cards and to buy-in models with no NAN Card.
 These fees are different (increased) from the entry fees for qualified models.

 Models with expired cards and unqualified models are permitted at NAN in for several reasons.
 One, to allow showers to bring models that are qualified they did not have a chance to bring to NAN in the past.
 Two, to allow showers to bring new models that there was not a chance to qualify.
 This also opens NAN up to showers who do not have many NAN-qualifying shows in their regions, making NAN more accessible to the hobby as a whole.